 Oh, and if that company holding the big convention is *also* hawking script coverage services?
 Yikes.

-Script coverage buyer’s guide Tip #5: Make sure the script readers actually care
+Script coverage buyer’s guide Tip #5: Make sure the script readers are good and actually care

 Running a script reading company since 1999 has taught me a lot.
-But one key takeaway has been that if a client doesn’t like their coverage and wants their money back, we still have to pay our reader who read the script and wrote that coverage.
+But one big takeaway I learned week one was that if a client doesn’t like their coverage and wants their money back, we still have to pay the reader who read the script and wrote that coverage.

 That means we spend a lot of time on quality control — keeping the quality high for every script coverage our readers write.
 That starts with not only hiring the best script readers and screenwriters, but *keeping* them.

 Script reading is one of those businesses where burnout is very, very real.
 Imagine reading 10 scripts per week and writing a script coverage for each one of them.
-Most people go bonkers.
+Most people go bonkers or start to turn in slop.

 Yet, many of our readers have been with us for over 10 years.
 Why?
 Because we pay what’s probably the best rate in the industry and we make sure they’re happy.
-We let them work when they want to work, so burning out on scripts isn’t something that’s in their vocabulary.
-If they get tired of reading, they can take a break and come back whenever they want.
+We let them work when they want to work, so burnout is bit harder to achieve: if they get tired of reading, they can take a break and come back whenever they want.

-All of that translates to high-quality script coverage.
-Which, in turn, allows us to feel absolutely comfortable standing by the work we do 100% and being there when you have questions about our feedback.
+And those sorts of things all add up to help make high-quality script coverage possible, which, in turn, allows us to feel absolutely comfortable standing by the work we do 100%.

 Script coverage buyer’s guide Tip #6: Look for real testimonials